Credits to Nick for the original sourcerer package for Atom.

 on Windows/Linux

-Rename the referenced command to fetch
+Rename the referenced command to fetch:

 "ctrl-alt-o": "sourcefetch:fetch"

-Reload Atom by running the Window: Reload
+Reload Atom by running the Window: Reload command.
+You should see that the

 application and right-click menus are updated, and the reverse functionality